faqtor/example/README.md

 # example
-Simple example for the Faqtor usage (not ready yet)
+Simple example for the Faqtor usage